axjasf/NeverEatAlone/docs/brd/modules/contact_management/README.md

 ## Overview

-The Contact Management module provides a flexible system for storing and organizing contact information.
-It combines structured data fields with dynamic information storage and AI-powered features for note-taking and summarization.
+The Contact Management module provides a flexible system for storing and organizing contact information, with a focus on tracking interactions at both general and topic-specific levels.

 ## Core Features